 We prepare a customised plan for each client, based on the wishes and abilities of whoever gets in touch with us.
 Starting from the first contact, we will start building an itinerary that fits around you.
 Read through our suggestions, they are generally a good starting point for your time in the Dolomites with us!

 We will provide you with all the information to organise the best travel plan to come and find us.
-You can start to get some information reading here.
+You can start to get some information reading at the summer dolomites page.

 Climbing in the Dolomites can be attempted even by a complete beginner.